 Book Cover Designs That Sell (How-To Guide, Examples)

 Did you know that one of the main reasons your book suffers from low sales is its cover?
+Bad book cover design will confuse your target readers, making them think the book is not for them.

 How To Craft Book Cover Designs That Sell Your Books: